Kenyan youths renounce crime to protect forests

 “This is better than when I would hide from the authorities for days as a drug peddler,” said Ntaru, 34, who has a friend in prison for narcotics-related offences.

-"I now use the skills I learned when I was doing bad things to outsmart the timber cartels."
+“I now use the skills I learnt when I was doing bad things to outsmart the timber cartels.”

 He and other young people resorted to crime to support themselves after the ban on cutting down public forests put a stop to the lucrative local trade of transporting logs for sale, which many had quit school to do.